2014 HSC Rules and Procedures guide

 - for lack of familiarity with the English language.

-(ii) You can only sit for examinations in the courses for which you have entered.
+(v) You can only sit for examinations in the courses in which you are entered.
 You are not permitted to change courses or add courses during the examinations.

-(iii) You must sit for all examinations for which you have entered, unless prevented by illness or misadventure.
+(vi) You must sit for all examinations in which you are entered, unless prevented by illness or misadventure.
 If you cannot attend an examination because of illness or misadventure, notify your school principal immediately.

-(vi) If you are absent from an examination and lodge an illness/misadventure appeal that is declined by the Board, you will not receive a result in that course.
+(ix) If you are absent from an examination and lodge an illness/misadventure application that is declined by the Board, you will not receive a result in that course and that course will not appear on your HSC Record of Achievement.
 This could mean that you become ineligible for the award of the Higher School Certificate.

 (i) You may only take equipment listed below into the examination room: